 - Because it depends on light waves, it is not suitable for use on patients with cataracts or those experiencing bleeding in the vitreous.
 Children may not understand the process and can become traumatized and therefore, difficult to accurately assess because of movement.

 - Technology should not be a substitute for a clinical examination of the patient.
 The fact that it is relatively new and continually evolving technology means the doctor has to be careful about how he interprets the data received.
 It is important not to rely too much on the computer generated interpretations of the scans.

 What is the latest Optical coherence tomography (OCT) technology available in the market?

 Since the introduction of the OCT technology in 1991, the technology has undergone massive improvement and technological updates by the manufacturing companies.
 We will provide a review of some of the latest OCT technology currently available.

 Do you have a small practice that could benefit from owning your own OCT machine?
 Then the PRIMUS 200 from Zeiss is one you may want to consider.
-Not only will the machine improve efficiency in your practice as you will no longer need to send your patients to other places for scans.
-Your communication with your patients will greatly improve.
+Not only will the device improve efficiency in your practice as you will no longer need to send your patients to other places for scans.
+Your communication with your patients will significantly improve.
 You will enhance the management of your records and best of all you will have a new revenue stream your business.

 High definition B-scans and fundus imaging